knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Remove the value from the collection.
+Removes the value from the collection.

 **Returns**: <code>Any</code> - The removed value or undefined.